AmbujKrAK/React-Projects/Day -1/react-tictactoe-master/README.md

 ![alt-text](https://imgur.com/pnFGz02.jpg)

-A simple browser-based tic-tac-toe game that depends on a locally-run nodejs server.
-Done for a school assignment in early 2018.
+A simple browser-based tic-tac-toe game that depends on a locally-run nodejs server.Tic-tac-toe is a two-player game played on a 3x3 grid.
+The game is typically played with X's and O's, with each player taking turns marking one of the empty squares in the grid.
+The goal is to get three of your marks in a row, either horizontally, vertically, or diagonally, before your opponent does.
+If all of the squares are filled without either player achieving three in a row, the game ends in a tie.
+Tic-tac-toe is a simple and classic game that is easy to learn, but can still be challenging and entertaining for players of all ages.

 ## Steps to run